Skip to content

 Growing our inclusive culture: Empowering everyone to promote Respect, Kindness and Equity.’

-The day will be opened by Professor Jann Gardner, NHSGGC Chief Executive, followed by an overview of our NHSGGC Workforce Equality, Diversity and Inclusion Action Plan from Liam Spence, Head of Staff Experience.
+The workforce conference began with powerful opening remarks from Professor Jann Gardner, NHSGGC Chief Executive, followed by Dr Lesley Thomson KC, NHSGGC Board Chair.
+Delegates also received a comprehensive overview of the NHSGGC Workforce Equality Group Action Plan 2025-2026 from Liam Spence, Head of Staff Experience.

 Creating Psychological Safety